camerontarget14/baked-tidbyt-app/README.md

 ## Overview

 This application connects a Tidbyt display device to the Shotgrid API, allowing you to view real-time data from your Shotgrid instance directly on your Tidbyt device.
-The app specifically tracks and displays the count of Versions with "cnv" status in active projects.
+The app specifically tracks and displays the count of Versions with "cnv" (check new version) status in active projects.

 ## Features